Last Updated on

 Update: 14:39 UTC +1.00, 10 July 2019 – Bitcoin falls sharply by $700 to $12,400 as US Federal Reserve head Jerome Powell makes statement

 Bitcoin has reclaimed $13,000 as it makes up 85% of the losses inflicted since the day Coinbase went down on 26 June in the midst of the gigantic run-up.

-Mati Greenspan, senior market analyst at global investment platform eToro, likened that reversal to throwing a “bucket of ice water” on what was a searing red-hot market.
+Mati Greenspan, senior market analyst, likened that reversal to throwing a “bucket of ice water” on what was a searing red-hot market.
 Others said it was the pin-prick that popped the surge.

 However, with the convergence of price drivers that set those gains in motion still in place, analysts are now eyeing the next target at $13,800, the previous near-term high.

 When the price dipped below $10,000 that looked like a good time for those not already in the market to buy bitcoin.

 Bitcoin is 5.3% higher today at $13,027 in the past 24 hours, according to cryptocompare.

 No Facebook Libra in India

 Having said that, it is worth noting that Facebook has officially said it is not intending to launch Libra in India, citing the anti-crypto regulations in that country.